Shatter Me: Sequels

 Shatter Me is the first in its series.
 An e-book novella told from Warner's point of view, Destroy Me, set after Shatter Me and before the sequel, was released on October 6, 2012.
 Unravel Me, the second book in the series, was released on February 5, 2013.
 A second e-book novella titled Fracture Me, set during and soon after the final moments of Unravel Me, told from Adam's point of view, was released on December 17, 2013.
 The third book in the series, titled Ignite Me, was released on February 4, 2014.
 On the same day, Unite Me, containing the two novellas combined into print for the first time as well as an exclusive look into Juliette's journal, was also released.

 In April 2017, it was announced that Mafi would be releasing three more books in the Shatter Me series starting with Restore Me, which was published on March 6, 2018.
 A novella entitled Shadow Me, told from Kenji's perspective, was released on March 5, 2019.
 A month later, the fifth book in the series, Defy Me, was released.
 The sixth and final main installment of Shatter Me, titled "Imagine Me", was released on March 31, 2020.

-“Believe Me”, a fifth novella written from Warner's point of view, was released on November 16, 2021.
+Believe Me, a fifth novella written from Warner's point of view, was released on November 16, 2021.

-Unite Me: A compilation of the first and second novellas, Destroy Me and Fracture Me.

-Find Me: A compilation of the third and fourth novellas, Shadow Me and Reveal Me.

 On August 20, 2024, Mafi announced a spin-off series entitled Shatter Me: The New Republic.
 The first installation, Watch Me, was released on April 15, 2025.
 It is set ten years after the events of Believe Me and focuses on James Anderson's quest to stamp out The Reestablishment's last remaining refuge on Ark Island.

-Film adaptation
+Planned film adaptation

-Paramount Pictures announced that they will distribute the film rights of the books.

-Film rights for Shatter Me were optioned by 20th Century Fox in 2011, prior to the book's release date.
+Film rights for Shatter Me were optioned by 20th Century Fox in 2011, prior to the novel's release date.

+In June 2026, Warner Bros.
+Pictures announced that it had acquired the film rights to the book series.